 We intend to reclassify these two Zones, in the mean time they will stay as part of the CONZNE feature type.

-If you find an image looks distorted then please notify SeaZone using the technical support request form.
+If you find an image looks distorted then please notify SeaZone at email@example.com.
 Please provide information about the coordinate systems you are working with.